oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_build.md

 # Introduction

-There are two methods of building
+There are two deployment methods.

 ## Setting Up Standalone

-- Generate only one docker
+- Generate a single Docker container
-- Can be configured to bind a separate IPv6 address, but requires a docker previously installed using the environment installation command of this set of scripts, and requires the host to be bound to at least the /112 IPv6 subnet
+- Can bind an independent IPv6 address, but requires Docker to be installed with this project's installer and a host IPv6 subnet of at least /112
 - Support for x86_64 and ARM architecture servers

 ### Download the Script